cryptokylin/eos-opensource-platform/README.md

 ## TODO
 - intergrate with docker image
-- support can not compiled with eosiocpp
+- support can not compiled with eosiocpp

 ## DONE
 - add genabi